dbondarchuk/warp/README.md

 # NOTE

-This for is made to make warp console window hidden on Windows
+This fork is made to make warp console window hidden on Windows

 # Warp